LLuisPP/NASAChroniclesOfExoplanet/README.md

 <div align="center">

   # <a href="#"><img align="center" src="https://github.com/user-attachments/assets/8450f224-b9fd-4ff6-81b5-2dc1478c8873"></a> <br><br> Chronicles Of Exoplanet Exploration
-<br>Explore Exoplanets es un proyecto interactivo que facilita el aprendizaje sobre exoplanetas mediante visualizaciones dinámicas y herramientas creativas, haciendo accesible la ciencia a estudiantes de todos los niveles.
+<br>Tycho Explore Exoplanets is an interactive project designed to enhance learning about exoplanets through dynamic visualizations and creative tools.
+It makes science accessible to students of all levels, fostering curiosity and engagement in the exploration of the universe
 </div>

 <h2 align="center">Welcome to the Chronicles of Exoplanets.
-Somos el Team Tycho, de 42 Bcn</h2>
+We are Team Tycho, from 42 Bcn</h2>

 <div align="center">